 Trevor Cahill Coasting along in Mediocrity

 Trevor Cahill was again unimpressive in his last start on Wednesday night allowing four earned runs on eight hits while walking two and throwing a wild pitch in 6 2/3 innings.
-He surrendered a leadoff [the game] triple to Dexter Fowler who would eventually score.
+He surrendered a leadoff triple to Dexter Fowler who would eventually score.
 The first inning run marked the 17th time in his 20 starts that Cahill failed to make it out of the first inning unscathed.
 His first inning ERA is a god awful 7.65 with 11 extra base hits allowed.
 Problem #1.

 Cahill’s ERA has risen steadily since his season low ERA of 3.08 on June 10th to an unimpressive 3.86 after his last performance.
 The 24 year old hasn’t won consecutive starts since June 15th and June 20th and his record sits at 8-9 overall.
 Inconsistent- Problem #2.